onap/policy-parent/docs/api/api.rst

   implementations is disabled.

 .. note::
-  Policy types that are in use (referenced by defined Policies) may not be deleted.
+  Policy types that are in use (referenced by defined Policies and/or child policy types) may not be deleted.

 .. note::
   The group types of targets in TOSCA are groups of TOSCA nodes, not PDP groups; the *target* concept in TOSCA is